awsdocs/amazon-sagemaker-developer-guide/doc_source/model-checkpoints.md

 The following example shows how to configure checkpoint paths when you construct a SageMaker estimator\.
 To enable checkpointing, add the `checkpoint_s3_uri` and `checkpoint_local_path` parameters to your estimator\.

 The following example template shows how to create a generic SageMaker estimator and enable checkpointing\.
 You can use this template for the supported algorithms by specifying the `image_uri` parameter\.
-To find Docker image URIs for algorithms with checkpointing supported by SageMaker, see [Docker Registry Paths for SageMaker Built\-in Algorithms](sagemaker-algo-docker-registry-paths.md)\.
+To find Docker image URIs for algorithms with checkpointing supported by SageMaker, see [Docker Registry Paths and Example Code](sagemaker-algo-docker-registry-paths.md)\.
 You can also replace `estimator` and `Estimator` with other SageMaker frameworks' estimator parent classes and estimator classes, such as `[TensorFlow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/using_tf.html#create-an-estimator)`, `[PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/using_pytorch.html#create-an-estimator)`, `[MXNet](https://sagemaker.readthedocs.io/en/stable/frameworks/mxnet/using_mxnet.html#create-an-estimator)`, and `[XGBoost](https://sagemaker.readthedocs.io/en/stable/frameworks/xgboost/using_xgboost.html#create-an-estimator)`\.

 ```
 import sagemaker